JavaScript: Arrays — Array Methods

 [15, 3.1, 10.5]

 This feature of filtering out elements from an array could also be accomplished using loops, but at the cost of longer and more complicated code.
-The filter() method is no doubt worth it!
+The filter() method is no doubt very quick and concise.

 Create an array evens by filtering out all the even-indexed elements from the following nums array: